Johnathon Schaech: 1991–2000

 Also in 1996, he was on the cover of Vanity Fair's annual "Hollywood" issue.
+The Baltimore Sun said in 1998 that he " has been labeled a hot, young heartthrob to watch."

 In 1997, Schaech starred in the Australian comedy Welcome to Woop Woop directed by Stephan Elliott.
 Playing a British military man, Schaech was in the independent feature Woundings in 1998, for which he won Best Supporting Actor at the 2001 New York International Independent Film & Video Festival.
 In 1998, Schaech portrayed Harry Houdini in TNT's Houdini.
 Schaech received praise not only for a convincing dramatic portrayal, but for learning and performing all the magic tricks and stunts himself.
 In 1999, Schaech appeared with Harvey Keitel in Finding Graceland and in 1999, Schaech reunited with Araki in Splendor, which premiered at the 1999 Sundance Film Festival.
 In 1999, he played the love interest of Jennifer Love Hewitt in the Party of Five spin-off, Time of Your Life.
 In 2000, Schaech performed in his first major play, David Rabe's A Question for Mercy, playing a Colombian-born gay Manhattanite dying of AIDS.
 He lost 35 lb for the role.
 In 2000, Schaech played a small part in the comedy How To Kill Your Neighbor's Dog.

 2001–2010

 In 2001, Schaech played the title character in the ABC television film Judas.
 In 2002, he played Seattle cop and detective named Daniel Pruitt in the movie Blood Crime.
 In 2005, he co-starred with his then-wife Christina Applegate, in Suzanne's Diary for Nicholas for CBS.
 In 2006, Schaech starred in Little Chenier.
 The film won best picture and best ensemble at the Phoenix film festival.
 In 2006, he co-starred opposite Heather Locklear in the Lifetime television film Angels Fall.
 In 2007, Schaech was nominated for an MTV award for best villain for his performance in Sony's remake of Prom Night.
 In 2009, Schaech played Captain Rezo Avaliani in the Renny Harlin directed war film 5 Days of War.
-In 2009, Schaech guest starred in a Cold Case, playing Julian Bellows, a good man who kept a dark secret.
+In 2009, Schaech guest starred in a Cold Case, playing Julian Bellows, a light-skinned black man who was passing as white to live a better life.